ash/raku-course/essentials/topic/postfix-for/index.md

 {% include menu.html %}

+We have already seen other statement modifiers: [`if` and `else`](/raku-course/essentials/conditional-checks/modifiers) and [`while` and `until`](/raku-course/essentials/loops/modifiers).
+And that’s a reason for a small celebration as the design of Raku is very consistent.

 With a short loop body, the `for` loop can be written in a postfix form:

 ```raku